nodejs/node/COLLABORATOR_GUIDE.md

 See [Who to CC in the issue tracker](#who-to-cc-in-the-issue-tracker).

 If you are the first Collaborator to approve a pull request that has no CI yet, please [start one](#testing-and-ci).
-Post the link to the CI in the PR.
 Please also start a new CI if the PR creator pushed new code since the last CI run.

 ### Consensus Seeking